Nelson Hill in Berkeley County, South Carolina — The American South (South Atlantic)

 Also see . . .

 1. The Patriot Resource: William Moultrie.
+When word of Moultrie's stout defense of Charleston reached the other colonies, it gave the rebels new hope in their cause.
 (Submitted on April 3, 2010, by Mike Stroud of Bluffton, South Carolina.)

 2. US History Encyclopedia: Defense of Charleston Harbor.
 (Submitted on April 3, 2010, by Mike Stroud of Bluffton, South Carolina.)